dotnet/dotnet-docker/samples/kubernetes/README.md

 These instruction should work with any [Kubernetes](https://kubernetes.io/) environment.
 The instructions make extensive use of [kubectl](https://kubernetes.io/docs/reference/kubectl/).

+Most of the samples use a `NodePort` service since that works better locally.
+Use the [Cloud ready app](hello-cloud-apps/README.md) -- which uses a `LoadBalancer` service -- if you want to test the app in a cloud Kubernetes service.

 You can host a .NET sample with a [few quick commands](hello-dotnet/README.md).

 ```bash